DQA2026/COMMAT-D-26-01775/README.md

 Dislocation identification was performed using the OVITO DXA algorithm.
 Occasional duplicate identification of the same dislocation may occur under certain configurations; however, this does not affect the extracted velocity trends or the conclusions of the present work.

 ---

+# 6. Plateau Interpretation

+The datasets supporting the interpretation of the dislocation velocity plateau are organized into three categories:

+- `A-Geometry&BulkControl`
+- `B1-TemperatureDependence`
+- `B2-PhononDragCriterion`

+Together, these datasets correspond to Fig. 5(a–h) of the manuscript.

+---

+## A. Geometry & Bulk Control

+This directory contains the control simulations used to examine whether the observed velocity plateau depends on the simulation geometry.

+The datasets are organized as follows:

+- `Fig5a-GB–DislocationDistance`
+- `Fig5b-AspectRatio`
+- `Fig5c-BoxSize`
+- `Fig5d-BulkControl`

+Each directory contains the source data used to construct the corresponding panel in Fig. 5.

+For every simulation, the evolution of the shear stress and dislocation velocity, together with the resulting velocity–stress relation, is provided.

+These datasets were used to evaluate the effects of:

+- dislocation–GB distance,
+- simulation cell aspect ratio,
+- simulation cell size,
+- and the presence or absence of grain boundaries.

+---

+## B1.
+Temperature Dependence

+The directory

+`Fig5e-TemperatureDependence`

+contains the datasets corresponding to Fig. 5(e).

+The simulations were performed under identical loading conditions at different temperatures.

+For each temperature, the complete evolution of the shear stress and dislocation velocity, together with the resulting velocity–stress relation, is provided.

+These datasets support the temperature dependence discussed in the manuscript.

+---

+## B2.
+Phonon-Drag Criterion

+The directory

+`Fig5f-h-PhononDragCriterion`

+contains the datasets supporting Fig. 5(f–h).

+The representative simulations shown in Fig. 5(f) and Fig. 5(g) are included together with the complete collection of simulations performed under different combinations of dislocation density and strain rate.

+For every simulation, the following information is provided:

+- strain rate,
+- dislocation density,
+- shear stress,
+- dislocation velocity,
+- identified deformation regime.

+The deformation regime is classified as either

+- **Classical Forest-Hardening**, or
+- **Phonon-Drag-Controlled**,

+according to the criterion proposed by Fan *et al.* [22].

+These datasets allow direct inspection of the complete parameter space beyond the representative cases presented in the manuscript.

+---